 30:2 is the established protocol.

-Published literature indicates that the American Heart Association (AHA) advocates for the adoption of customized protocols designed to improve survival rates in clinical settings.
+Published literature indicates that the American Heart Association (AHA) advocates for the adoption of customized protocols designed to improve survival rates in the real world.

 Numerous Emergency Medical Services (EMS) provider agencies are strategically incorporating elements of the ASAP Protocol.
 Several of these organizations have publicly articulated their rational for diverging from the American Heart Association (AHA) recommendations, opting instead for more promising intervention strategies.
 For the project medical director, this trend signifies that other entities are similarly embracing this evolution in OHCA management.